 Groups 2-5 are the core MBA courses.
-Candidates for the MBA are required to complete a minimum of 33 credits in approved graduate courses.
+MBA Candidates are required to complete a minimum of 33 credits in approved graduate courses.
 No waivers will be granted in the core or elective courses.

 Group 2-Professional Core

 Professional Core (9 credits)